 When it’s time for vacation, does the prospect of travelling overseas without a reliable 4G or Wi-Fi connection feel downright daunting?
 Sure, you know a little R&R will be good for your mind.
 But if you’re honest, does the thought of snipping the umbilical cord to the Internet give you cold sweats?

 Don’t worry.
-I’ve found the best portable Wi-Fi hotspot for travel.
+I’ve found the best portable travel Wi-Fi hotspot.

 And the good news… it won’t cost an arm or a leg.
 Or even a finger.

-Tep Wireless 4G – Pocket Sized Wi-Fi Hotspot
+Tep Wireless 4G – Pocket Sized Travel Wi-Fi Hotspot

 The premise is simple: this hand-sized hotspot allows up to 5 devices to securely share an Internet connection using fast local 4G networks.
 Just turn it on and that’s it.
 Best of all it works in over 100 countries around the world.